-I’ve faced the frustration of call centre queues, been quizzed multiple times about my reasons for leaving and warned I’ll face slower speeds if I go.
+I faced the frustration of call centre queues, had to explain numerous times why I wanted to leave and was warned I’d face slower speeds if I left.

 After finally giving notice, my husband suddenly starting received daily missed calls from Virgin Media.

 Fed up with Virgin?
 See the top Sky deals you could switch to)

 This all came about when our broadband contract came to an end and I rang up asking if they could offer a better deal or a lower price (as you always should).

 Despite taking the ‘thinking of leaving us’ option, the ‘best’ deal they came up with saved a measly £2 a month and meant sacrificing broadband speed.

 So, I decided it was time for us to switch providers, prompting us to shop around, where I found a better deal with Sky (build your Sky package here) and signed up.